Our Program and Approach

 At KU Isobel Pulsford, we specialise in having a strong and established goodwill in the community for providing excellent support to the children and families.
-We have excellent rapport with the local schools and community organisations, such as churches and professional services and so we are able to act as a link for families to access these services.
+We have excellent relationships with the local schools and community organisations, so we are able to act as a link for families to access these services.
 We have families and educators from diverse cultural and linguistic backgrounds, which are a good source of support for the population moving into the community.

 We incorporate this into our program through resourcing the families to relevant services so the children and families can receive any additional support they need.
 We also provide information and workshops for families based on their individual and group needs.
 Our centre is also a base for families to meet and broaden their social circle thus experiencing a sense of belonging.

 We feel that the children benefit from this specialisation, because with our strong relationships with families and the wider community, we are able to provide relevant support and assist families to connect with the other professional services available in the community.
 Each child will have equal opportunities to learn and grow to their full potential, with their educators working in partnership with families and relevant professionals.
 The children are able to learn and grow at the same level as their peers, because of the ability to use the additional support services available in our community.
 The children also benefit from the participation of various charity programs, cultural diversity programs, harmony day celebrations and national reconciliation programs.